pinky2512/pinky2512/README.md

 - Experimenting with **LLMs, RAG pipelines, and agentic workflows**
 - Working on **time-series forecasting, reinforcement learning, and multimodal AI applications**
 - Improving my knowledge in **AI research and real-world ML deployment**

 ---
+## ✨ FUN FACT

+- Most of my ideas start with “what if I just try this…”
+- Half my learning comes from fixing things I messed up
+- I enjoy exploring new tools even if I don’t fully need them 😅

+---